hirosystems/docs/docs/stacks-blockchain-api/how-to-guides/how-to-run-stacks-blockchain-api-docker.md

 Title: Run a Stacks Blockchain API instance with Docker
 ---

-# Run a Stacks Blockchain API instance with Docker

 On this page, you will learn how to run a [stacks-blockchain-api](https://github.com/hirosystems/stacks-blockchain-api) instance.
 There are several components involved here to have a working setup, and descriptions will be given for each of these components.

 This page will also focus on the **easy** path to get the services running, which is currently Docker.